mamadfrhi/CCSwiftTest/README.md

 # CCSwiftTest
 Coding assignment

-Develop an app which uses ARKit to visualize a 3D object in ARSession and save screenshots of the current ARView and user positions
+Develop an app which uses ARKit to visualize a 3D object in ARSession and save screenshots of the current ARView and user positions in
 Swift 4, 5 or 5.3

 Requirements: